Recovery is possible

 Anxiety and substance abuse often occur together.
 In some cases, people turn to alcohol or other substances to help them cope with anxiety symptoms.
 For others, substance use brings on anxiety.
 For people struggling with concurrent anxiety and substance addiction, research has shown that effectively treating one condition requires adequately addressing the other.

 CAMH identifies anxiety as a “distress in a person’s life to the point that it negatively affects his or her ability to work or study, socialize and manage daily tasks, it may be beyond the normal range.”
 Generalized anxiety disorder (GAD) is one of the most common mental health disorders among people with substance addiction.
 People with GAD experience persistent worry and excessive anxiety that lasts at least 6 months or longer.
 The underlying reasons for anxiety can include a history of abuse or trauma, or other factors.
 We help clients explore and understand these causes of anxiety and support clients in developing effective coping mechanisms.
-Clients with anxiety often have imbalances in their system that can make anxiety worse.
-Through our orthomolecular supplementation clients will be supported and alleviating some of those imbalances.

 Anxiety and Addiction